 While working on the online exhibit I learned that the museum's puppetry collection contains several distinct collections from various donors, the most extensive of which is the Ontario Puppetry Association (OPA) collection that was donated in 1994.
 It was such an immense pleasure to work with the OPA collection, which includes both artifacts and archival materials, as I had been a member of the OPA back in the late 1980s and early 1990s during my teens (shown below).
 Back then the OPA operated a small puppetry museum, simply called The Puppet Centre, located in Willowdale, Ontario, in the Toronto area.
 My parents and I had visited the centre on a few occasions, and met the museum's Director, Ken McKay, who had previously authored the book "Puppetry in Canada".

-Previously, at the age of fifteen in 1988, I met puppeteer Bob Stutt when I attended his puppetry manipulation workshop at the Puppet Centre (shown above).
+At the age of fifteen in 1988, I met puppeteer Bob Stutt (Today's Special, Fraggle Rock, Under the Umbrella Tree, Jim Henson Hour, Sesame Park) when I attended his puppetry manipulation workshop at the Puppet Centre (shown above).
 My puppets Rob the Slob (centre) and Mr. Noodlehead (far left) came along for the trip.
 After the workshop, Bob Stutt kindly invited me to visit the CBC studio in Ottawa where the TV show Under the Umbrella Tree was recorded, and where I met puppeteers Noreen Young and Stephen Brathwaite.

 It had been my understanding that the Ontario Puppetry Association disbanded in the mid 1990's, when the Puppet Centre closed and their puppet collection and archives were transferred to the CMC, however in 2003 I learned that the organization was still active so I renewed my membership.
 It wasn't long before I volunteered my time to become the new editor for the OPA newsletter, OPAL, and published two issues a year for five years until 2008.
 Above is the 50th Anniversary issue that I produced for the OPA in 2006, which I'm extremely proud of.

 As such, I stepped down from the board in 2009 and have since disassociated myself from any future connection with the OPA.
-It's extremely shameful and sad to see what's become of the OPA, and the extent to which the board has left their members in the dark.
+With it's unique and remarkable history in Ontario, it's extremely shameful and sad to see what's become of the OPA, and the extent to which the board has left their members in the dark.
 Although my post 2005 experiences on the board have left me quite disillusioned with the OPA, having more time to work with other community organizations, and on my own puppetry and art projects, is time better spent.

 Since the inaugural Puppets Up Festival in 2005 I've been active as a volunteer, helping Noreen Young on various occasions at "Arts in the Park" and other events to promote the festival.
 I've also lent my puppets for displaying in the windows around Almonte during the festival or for related puppet exhibits.
 The above photo was taken during the 2013 Puppets Up parade.